Install Home Assistant Operating System

-- Paste the URL for your ODROID into Balena Etcher and click “OK”
+- Paste the URL for the ODROID image into Balena Etcher and select OK.

-- Select the eMMC module/SD card you want to use for your ODROID
+- Select the boot medium (eMMC module or SD card) you want to use for your installation.

-- Click on “Flash!” to start writing the image
+- Select Flash! to start writing the image.

-- When Balena Etcher is finished writing the image you will get this confirmation
+- When Balena Etcher has finished writing the image, you will see a confirmation.

-Insert the installation media (eMMC module/SD card) you just created
+Insert the boot medium (eMMC module or SD card) you just created.

 These below instructions are for an installation of Home Assistant Container running in your own container environment, which you manage yourself.
 Any OCI compatible runtime can be used, however this guide will focus on installing it with Docker.